Fouche-Hugo/front-end-training/README.md

 # front-end-training
 Every website I tried to reproduce in my front-end training

-They are often choosen from https://www.frontendpractice.com/
+They are often choosen here : https://www.frontendpractice.com/